Go Live With 4-H

 You can check out the video of our live event, and we encourage you to put your hypothesis in the comments.
 (How much baking soda, and how much vinegar do you think we need to make a sandwich baggy explode.)
 We will be testing the first three hypothesis in our comments at our next event.

-To learn more about these live events, and activities, as well as sign up for supply kits, visit us online at pamlico.ces.ncsu.edu.
-You can also sign up for our 4-H Newsletter to never miss out on any 4-H Programs or information, including our soon to be announced 2021 Summer Fun programs.
-For information on any Pamlico County Cooperative Extension program follow us on social media for real time updates or give our office a call 252-745-4121.
+To learn more about these live events, and activities, as well as sign up for supply kits, visit us online.
+You can also sign up for our 4-H Newsletter to never miss out on any 4-H Programs or information, including our soon-to-be-announced 2021 Summer Fun programs.
+For information on any N.C.
+Cooperative Extension of Pamlico County program follow us on social media for real-time updates or give our office a call (252) 745-4121.
 For questions specifically about 4-H in Pamlico County contact Kait Neeland at (252) 745-4121, or firstname.lastname@example.org, for questions about agriculture contact Daniel Simpson 252-745-4121, or email@example.com.